veevelder/aof/README.md

 ## Android Obfuscation Fingerprinter

-A *nix tool that is able to identifiy obfuscation methods in a given Android application.
+A *nix tool that was written in Python.
+Android Obfuscation Fingerprinter (aof) is able to identifiy several obfuscation methods in any given Android application.
+The following is what obfuscation methods aof looks for:

+* Source File IDX Obfuscation
+* Removal of the BuildConfig Class
+* Removal of Annotations
+* Removal of Debug Information
+* Class Name Obfuscation
+* Class Name Obfuscation
+* Variable Name Obfuscation
+* Removal of Postions and Locals
+* String Encryption

 It will compare the identifiable obfuscation methods to form a fingerprint and determine the likelyhood it was obfuscated with either of the following Android obfuscators:

 * Proguard
 * Java Archive Grinder